erikc5000/javamath2kmp/README.md

-# javamath2kmp
+# JavaMath2KMP
- A Kotlin Multiplatform port of java.math functions not currently included in the standard library
+ A Kotlin Multiplatform port of Java math functions not included in the standard library, including `floorDiv`, `floorMod`, and checked arithmetic operations.